All of your personal questions regarding birth control and sexual health answered here.

 Can birth control cause me to have acne?

-Most of the modern birth control methods do not cause acne.
-But everyone’s body reacts differently.
+Most of the modern birth control methods do not cause acne and some birth control methods can help acne.
+Everyone’s body reacts differently.
 For most, it does not cause acne.
 For some, it will.
-But boy, pregnancy sure can cause terrible acne.

 Does the birth control type matter?